josefbitzenhofer/sheets-backup/README.md

 ```
 > **Important note**: You need the dashes (`---`) to start a new section for another spreadsheet!

+> Note: Make sure each entry consists of **only one line**!
+Otherwise Python will prompt an error.
+> Also, do not use quotes (`" "`) nor single quotes (`' '`) here.
+> Do not replace any blank spaces (`  `)!

 > `'spreadsheet_title` refers to the title of the spreadsheet.
 > This will be used to help you keep track of your spreadsheets.

-> `active` refers to the status of the spreadsheet.
+> `active` refers to the status of the spreadsheet:
-> `True` means that a backup will be created.
+> `True` means that a backup will be created for this spreadsheet.
-> `False` means that no backup will be created.
+> `False` means that no backup will be created for this spreadsheet.

 >`'spreadsheet_id` refers to the ID of the spreadsheet.
 This has to be **accurate**!
 > You will find your spreadsheet's ID here: `https://docs.google.com/spreadsheets/d/SPREADSHEET_ID`
 > Additionally, you have to have access to said Google spreadsheet (either shared or owned).

 > `'parent_directory'` refers to the directory path of the server folder where you want to save the backups.
-> See the section below on how to adjust the directory path depending on the machine you are using.
+> See the section below on how to adjust the directory path depending on the machine you are using, if you are storing your backups on a server.

 > `'header_row'` is the number of the row which contains the headers of the columns.
 > This must be an **integer**, e.g. `1`.
-This information tells our code to look for the headers in the said row of the sheet.
+> This information tells the code to look for the headers in said row of the worksheets.

 > Through `all_worksheets`, you can set whether you want all worksheets within your spreadsheet to be saved.
 > Set this to `True` if all worksheets shall be saved.